sunragnawa/Versioning-Introduction/README.txt

-run ssh key-gen -t 56678 -C "email" this will generate a file with 2 keys, a private and a public one,,you need to copy the public one in your github account setting regarding ssh . and your are done
+run ssh key-gen -t 56678 -C "email" this will generate a file with 2 keys, a private and a public one,,you need to copy the public one in your github account setting regarding ssh . and your are done now we try changes to add some lines to this files and trying to push it again